 - Write down everything you feel guilty about.
 Nothing is too big or too small.

 - Ask yourself, “what can I do to change it?”
-You might be surprised at the creative answers you come up with when get things out on paper.
+You might be surprised at the creative answers you come up with when getting things out on paper.

 There are so many solutions to the problems in our lives when we first address them head on, then think creatively.